cmashamolcm/learn_react/react-basics/react.md

             * Note that
             setState in class components has a callback to execute immediately after state change happens asynchrounously.
 But setter or despatcher does not accept callback function when we use useState or useReducer in functional components.
 Here, we have to use useEffect depending on state variable as a replacement for callback.

+            * Note: One advantage of reducer is, we will have a common place to update different states in same component.
+So, we can pass the same to children.
+If it was with useState, we have to pass each settter of each state variable.
+            * There is not significant performance advantage for reducer over useState as setStates in sync are processed anyways in batch.
+So, no: re-renders will be optimized. `setA(1); setB(2); in same function without async will be processed togethe under the hood and only one re-render happens.`

 ```
    https://www.robinwieruch.de/react-usereducer-vs-usestate/
    https://dev.to/m0nm/usestate-vs-usereducer-what-are-they-and-when-to-use-them-2c5c